tarantool/tracing/README.md

 * `make unit`

 ### Details
-To get more information about each module read [OpenTracing](tracing/opentracing/README.md) and [Zipkin](tracing/zipkin/README.md) READMEs.
+To get more information about each module, read [OpenTracing](tracing/opentracing/README.md) and [Zipkin](tracing/zipkin/README.md) READMEs.

 ### Documentation
-To generate documentation install `ldoc` and run `ldoc .`.
+To generate documentation, install `ldoc` and run `ldoc .`.

 ### Examples
 See [Zipkin example](example/README.md)